mehditeymorian/jwt/README.md

     key
 ```

+> Note: if `interactive` config set to true, the command parameters will be taken from user interactively instead of reading them from command options.

+> use `-c` option to pass config file address.

 ## Set Config
-1. Use `-c` option to pass config path
-2. Put `jwt-config.(yaml|yml)` where you run the jwt cli
-3. Default configuration, which is located at `/etc/jwt/config.yaml`
+The order of reading config is as follows if config is not specified as option:
+1. `.jwt.(yaml|yml)` file in the path where the `JWT` is running.
+2. `/etc/jwt/.jwt.(yaml|yml)` file as default configuration. if config file is not present, one will be created.

 # Contribution
 Any contribution in any form is welcomed.
-Open an issue to discuss about it.
+Open an issue to discuss it.

 # Contact
 - [Email](mailto:mehditeymorian322@gmail.com)